-- dry – develops slowly and causes gradual slight to severe vision loss.
+- Dry — develops slowly and causes gradual vision loss.
+It is caused by the gradual loss of cells in the retina.
 It is the most common kind.

-- wet – the wet kind develops very quickly.
-It happens when abnormal blood vessels grow under the macular, which leak blood and fluid.
+- Wet — leads to rapid loss of central vision.
+It happens when abnormal blood vessels grow under the macular and leak blood and fluid.
 This is the most serious kind.

 Since macular degeneration mostly arises in people aged 50 or older, it is also known as aged-related macular degeneration, or ARMD.